aviau/errors/README.md

    }
 ```

-This allows you leverage the type system to ensure that all of the errors
+This allows you to leverage the type system to ensure that all of the errors
 that you return include a stack trace:

 ```golang